 Waiting too long to apologize is a bad idea.
-You might hesitate because you're nervous, because, hey, saying sorry is a scary and nerve-wracking experience.
-But to your boss it will seem as if you don't actually care.
-Practicing avoidance tells her that what you're really hoping is everything will just blow over.
-This, in turn, conveys a lack of respect for her feelings and the situation your mistake might have created for her.
+You might hesitate because you’re nervous, because, hey, saying sorry is a scary and nerve-wracking experience.
+But to your boss it will seem as if you don’t actually care.
+Practicing avoidance tells them that what you’re really hoping is everything will just blow over.
+This, in turn, conveys a lack of respect for their feelings and the situation your mistake might have created for them.

 Instead, when you mess up, own up to it.
 Apologize as soon as possible, ideally within 24 hours.

-There's no reason to let an apology run on and on.
-A gushing "I am so, so sorry.
-I can't tell you how super bad I feel" is far less effective than a simple "I messed up.
-I'm sorry, it won't happen again."
+There’s no reason to let an apology run on and on.
+A gushing “I am so, so sorry.
+I can’t tell you how super bad I feel" is far less effective than a simple "I messed up.
+I’m sorry, it won't happen again."
 Why?
-Because the more you talk about how you feel, the less you're making it about her and why she deserves an apology.
+Because the more you talk about how you feel, the less you’re making it about them and why they deserve an apology.

 The best apologies are short, to the point and honest.
 Don’t babble on and make the situation even more awkward, for your boss or yourself.
 When it comes to apologizing, just rip that band-aid off.

 Apologizing is hard, but it doesn't have to be hard to know what to say.
 The best apologies have the same basic elements: acknowledge the situation, accept responsibility, say you're sorry and mean it.
 Sincerity is the most important part, obviously.
 You need to know why you need to apologize.

 An explanation can be useful, but it can also work against you.
 Beware trying to justify what happened, or going into too much detail about why you messed up.
 That’s just making excuses.
 "I’m sorry but..." is not an apology.